gBottollier/NewTabVideo/README.md

 ## Customizing Wallpaper Folder

 You can personalize AnimatedNewTab by adding your own video wallpapers.
 Simply place your video files in the `videos` folder within the extension directory.
+You can modify the extension and/or add videos even if you already added the extension to chrome.
 For high-quality video wallpapers, visit [MoeWalls](https://moewalls.com/resolution/3840x2160/) to download 4k videos wallpaper.

 ## Additional Features